Splorgman/tsunami/README.md

 # This sucks or I want to tell you something about it sucks.

-[Come say hi](https://discordapp.com/invite/thewavevr) on Discord.
+[Come say hi](https://discordapp.com/invite/thewavevr) on Discord (I'm Splorgman.)
 Or feel free to make a pull request.
 This is the first Electron app I've ever made, so it probably does suck.
 It is still a lot better than doing tempo conversion and offset calculation by hand though!

 # Credits